-Prerequisite(s): Completion of Directed Self Placement Survey and ACT Reading score of 15-17 or a Compass Reading Score of 69-80 or an Accuplacer Reading Score of 63-84.
 One of two paired courses that make up ALP (Accelerated Learning Program), ENG 110A is an introduction to college-level writing in which students develop critical reading and writing skills.
 The emphasis in reading has students locating, evaluating and synthesizing information in an analytical and ethical manner.
 The emphasis in writing develops students' understanding of the ways writers generate and express ideas of different purposes to various kinds of audiences across a range of context, including social, academic and professional.
 Students work on argumentation, rhetorical analysis and editing for clarity, style and conventions.
 Students enrolled in ENG 110A must also be concurrently enrolled in ENG 100A and must earn a 'C' or better to progress to ENG 210 or ENG 221.
 Students may not receive credit for both ENG 110 and ENG 110A.

-Credit hours: 3 Lecture contact hours: 3 Lab contact hours: 0 Typically offered: Fall, Spring
+Credit hours Lecture contact hours Lab contact hours Typically offered CORE 42 (MOTR) equivalent 3 3 0 Fall, Spring MOTR ENGL 100 - Composition I.